 - Use Absorbent Materials: On pavement or concrete, use absorbent materials to capture the spilled liquids.
 They then can be shoveled or swept into disposal containers.
 Non-chlorinated pet litter is an excellent, inexpensive absorbent material to keep on hand for such purposes.
 Large spills may require commercially available pillows of highly absorbent materials.

 If there is standing water in your pesticide storage facility, assume it is hazardous until you can check all pesticide containers for leaks or breakage.
 Do not allow any skin contact with this water.
 If there is no evidence of pesticide leakage into the water, it can be safely pumped out.
 However, if pesticides have mixed with this water, the water will have to be pumped to a storage tank for land application.
-Land application has to be at or below label rates, so first the amount of product spillage will have to be estimated.
-The water should be filtered before it enters the spray tank to avoid nozzle clogging.
+Note: In order to use the water for a land application, it can only be applied to an area (or cover crop) that is on the product label of the pesticide in question.
+If the water could contain multiple pesticides, you may need to dispose of it as hazardous waste.
+It depends largely on the amount of water flooding the building (and the amount of chemical that was released).
+If a land application can be used, it must be at or below label rates, so the amount of product spillage will have to be estimated.
+The water should be filtered before it enters the spray tank to avoid damaging pumps or clogging nozzles with grit or other debris.
+Particularly with herbicides, check the product label for any "plant back" restrictions regarding planting different crops for the next season.

 Be sure to wear your personal protection equipment during all cleanup operations.
 If possible, have someone remain nearby checking on you regularly in case you are injured or overcome during cleanup.